-- U.S. would buy oil from Saudi Arabia and provide the kingdom with military aid/hardware
+- The U.S. would buy oil from Saudi Arabia and provide the kingdom with military aid/hardware

 - In return, the Saudis would use their oil wealth (which had gone up a lot especially given the price rise) to buy US Treasuries (i.e. Debt)

 This mechanism (of pricing oil in just US dollars) was soon adopted by other OPEC countries

 This once again confirmed the hegemony of the US dollar as the mechanism for global trade [for e.g., oil purchases in the British pound fell from 20% to 6% in just a couple of years post this event].
-This was referred as to the “Petrodollar” system where oil was exclusively priced in US dollars and the oil producing nations in return ploughed their oil revenue money back in the United States.
+This was referred as to the “Petrodollar” system where oil was exclusively priced in US dollars and the oil-producing nations in return ploughed their oil revenue money back into the United States.

-The purchase of US Treasuries with the oil revenue helped the keep the US dollar strong and the US debt cheap.
-The US government due to these foreign purchases of US debt was able to keep borrowing costs lower and was unencumbered to generate even more larger sums of debt which it used to finance wars, social welfare programs etc. over the next few decades.
-For the OPEC nations it allowed them to park their excess money in US Treasuries which was considered as one of the safest investment products around given the long-term stability of the dollar system and the US govt creditworthiness (i.e., implicit understanding of not defaulting on their debt obligations).
+The purchase of US Treasuries with the oil revenue helped keep the US dollar strong and the US debt cheap.
+The US government due to these foreign purchases of US debt was able to keep borrowing costs lower and was unencumbered to generate even larger sums of debt which it used to finance wars, social welfare programs etc. over the next few decades.
+For the OPEC nations, it allowed them to park their excess money in US Treasuries which was considered as one of the safest investment products around given the long-term stability of the dollar system and the US govt creditworthiness (i.e., implicit understanding of not defaulting on their debt obligations).

 US Dollar Collapse Predictions: Russian Sanctions & its Implications

-Russia’s invasion of Ukraine in February 2022 resulted in the Western nations (including USA and Europe) employing some of the toughest sanctions to date, some of which were previously only employed against pariah nations like North Korea, Venezuela, Iran etc. Russia was removed from the SWIFT banking system (a messaging system that is used to faster and quicker cross border trade/payments between trade partners).
+Russia’s invasion of Ukraine in February 2022 resulted in the Western nations (including the USA and Europe) employing some of the toughest sanctions to date, some of which were previously only employed against pariah nations like North Korea, Venezuela, and Iran etc. Russia was removed from the SWIFT banking system (a messaging system that is used for faster and quicker cross border trade/payments between trade partners).